Ada-Developers-Academy/core-unit-1/fundamentals/conditionals.md

 There are two boolean values: `True` and `False`, and they represent the concept of true and false.

-When faced with the question of "is this value true or false?," values that are not booleans become truthy or falsey.
+When faced with the question of "is this value true or false?," values that are not booleans become truthy or falsy.
 A truthy value is something that would be considered `True`, even if it is not literally the value `True`.
-A falsey value is considered `False`, even if it's not literally `False`.
+A falsy value is considered `False`, even if it's not literally `False`.

 In Python, _all values are truthy_... with some exceptions.

-The following values are falsey, and will resolve to `False` in a conditional statement:
+The following values are falsy, and will resolve to `False` in a conditional statement:

 - `None`
 - `0` and `0.0`